dotnet/AspNetCore.Docs/aspnetcore/mvc/razor-pages/index.md

 [!code-html[main](index/sample/RazorPagesContacts2/Pages/_ViewImports.cshtml)]

 I'll explain the `@namespace` later.
-The `@addTagHelper` directive will bring in the [built-in tag helpers](https://docs.microsoft.com/aspnet/core/mvc/views/tag-helpers/built-in/) to all the pages in the *Pages* folder.
+The `@addTagHelper` directive will bring in the [built-in Tag Helpers](https://docs.microsoft.com/aspnet/core/mvc/views/tag-helpers/built-in/) to all the pages in the *Pages* folder.

 <a name="namespace"></a>